-This Is Why Pregnant Women Should Get a Flu Shot
+Pregnant Women Should Absolutely Get a Flu Shot—Here's Why

-Many women are wary of getting a flu shot during pregnancy.
-But moms-to-be who do get the jab not only reduce their own chances of getting influenza (and dangerous complications like pneumonia or preterm labor), they also help protect their baby from contracting the flu for up to six months after birth.
+Frankly, that's just not enough; The flu shot is not just important for pregnant women—it's essential.
+Moms-to-be who get the jab not only reduce their own chances of getting influenza (and dangerous complications like pneumonia or preterm labor), but they also help protect their baby from contracting the flu for up to six months after birth.

 Experts recommend that you get your flu shot by the end of October.
 Pregnant or not, be sure to wash your hands regularly to avoid spreading germs, and always cover your coughs and sneezes.
 If you do pick up the flu while pregnant, contact your doctor as soon as you can.
 The quicker you start antiviral drugs, the better.
 The CDC recommends treatment with these medications for pregnant women and other folks at higher than average risk of serious flu complications.